yangyou/javavis/Readme.txt

 If you have the Sun JAVA SDK installed, execute this JAR with:
 	java -jar JavaVis.jar

-If you have the Microsoft Java VM installed, execute this JAR with:
-	jview /cp:a JavaVis.jar JavaVis.class

-The Java source code is available in the enclosed zip file.

 For more information about distributed.net and how to become a part of the largest computer on earth, please visit http://www.distributed.net/